AntirWiki/Antir/content/World Lore/Gods/Font.md

 > | **Favored Weapon** | ? |
 > | **Cleric Spells** | ? ? ?|

-Formerly a spirit of life and sibling to the God of [[Death]].
+Formerly a spirit of life and sibling to the God of [[World Lore/Gods/Death]].
 Not worshipped as a god by their followers, but as a gentle hand and mother into life.
 Referred to as Mother Font.
 Depictions of her appear as a resplendent, golden mare.
 Associated imagery: The Sun, cradles, travelers, new businesses.

 Now corrupted by the demon [[Athanasius]] over a period slightly over a hundred years.
 Post corruption: A spirit linking the [[Spirits#Demons|Demons]] of the abyss to those with Fontian blood.
 She suffers under demonic influence, and [[Demon Hunter|Demon Hunters]] throughout Antir wish to see her redeemed and golden again.